Get all your news in one place.

 What happens if you run 30 minutes a day?

 If you run 30 minutes a day, as I did, chances are you'll notice a difference in both your mental and physical wellbeing.
 I feel stronger than I did before I started this challenge.
 One of my main aims was to improve the weakness and pain I’ve been having in my joints since menopause.
-My knees used to hurt just walking up and down stairs and my ankles would give me pain during shorter runs.
+My knees used to hurt just walking up and down stairs, and my ankles would give me pain during shorter runs.
 After running for 30 minutes a day, I can honestly say these pains have almost completely gone.

-As Hamlin says, this is a huge bonus for anyone experiencing menopause symptoms.
+As Mike says, this is a huge bonus for anyone experiencing menopause symptoms.
 "One of the main benefits women over 40 will get [from running regularly] is increased bone density, which is important," he notes, as the natural decline in hormones like oestrogen during menopause lowers bone density and puts those going through it at a higher risk of osteoporosis and fractures.
-But as the trainer also says, improving bone density can be beneficial women of any age.
+But as the trainer also says, improving bone density can be beneficial for women of any age.

 However, I did feel tired after running every day for two weeks.
-While it was a great challenge to take my running to the next level, I'm not sure how sustainable it is long term.
+While it was a great challenge to take my running to the next level, I'm not sure how sustainable it is long-term.

 Overall, he notes, "More movement every day can be helpful for the average person.
-But for one person, running 30 minutes per day may be too much and it may not be enough for another.
-There is a lot of individual variation in this and it will depend on their injury history, weight, and cardiovascular health.”
+But for one person, running 30 minutes per day may be too much, and it may not be enough for another.
+There is a lot of individual variation in this, and it will depend on their injury history, weight, and cardiovascular health.”

 Tips for building up your running endurance

 • Accept that it's going to be a challenge: Even if you’re not already a regular runner, like I was, going from shorter runs or not running every day to running 30 minutes a day can be tough.
-It’s important to understand your mind and body as a whole and to pay attention to it.

-• Eat the right foods: Personal trainer Wilkins, who is also the founder of wellness and consulting company Tommy Hatto Online, points out that what you’re putting into your body is as important for endurance as how hard and frequently you train.
-“It’s essential to make sure that you're fuelling your body with the right food.
-[You should be] eating all food groups and sufficient amounts of carbohydrates, such as oats, to give you energy prior to running, and protein to help aid muscle repair and recovery afterward."
+• Eat the right foods: “It’s essential to make sure that you're fuelling your body with the right food," says Lorna. "[You should be] eating all food groups and sufficient amounts of carbohydrates, such as oats, to give you energy before running, and protein to help aid muscle repair and recovery afterwards."

-• Change up your environment: Getting bored of your same old running route every day?
+• Change up your environment: Getting bored with your same old running route every day?
 Change things up - try doing a program of Couch to 5km on a treadmill for a few days instead of running outdoors, for example.

 Sign up to read this article